And try my M&M ice cream cookie sandwiches!

 - Divide the dough into 2 equal parts.
 Roll each portion out onto a piece of parchment paper or a lightly floured silicone baking mat (I prefer the nonstick silicone mat) to about 1/4″ thickness.
 The rolled-out dough can be any shape, as long as it is evenly ¼-inch thick.

 - Stack the pieces, with parchment paper between the two, onto a baking sheet and refrigerate for at least 1-2 hours and up to 2 days.
 If chilling for more than a couple hours, cover the top dough piece with a single piece of parchment paper.

 - Once chilled, preheat oven to 350°F (177°C).
 Line 2 large baking sheets with parchment paper or silicone baking mats.
 Remove one of the dough pieces from the refrigerator and using a 2.5-inch circle cookie cutter, cut into circles.
 Re-roll the remaining dough and continue cutting until all is used.
 Repeat with 2nd dough piece.

 - Arrange cookies on a baking sheet 2 inches apart.
 Bake for 10-11 minutes, until lightly browned around the edges.
 Make sure you rotate the baking sheet halfway through bake time.
 Allow cookies to cool on the baking sheet for 5 minutes then transfer to a wire rack to cool completely before assembling ice cream sandwiches.

 - Assemble the sandwiches: Take a large scoop of ice cream and sandwich it between two cookies.
 Feel free to roll the sides in sprinkles, crushed M&Ms, chocolate chips, chopped nuts, anything!
 Freeze the sandwiches until ready to eat.

-Make ahead tip: For longer storage or for making ahead, I like to wrap the cookie sandwiches individually in plastic wrap and store for up to 1 month.
+- Make Ahead Instructions: For longer storage or for making ahead, I like to wrap the cookie sandwiches individually in plastic wrap and store for up to 1 month.